allanavelar/heroku-camunda-webapp/README.md

         <img src=".github/images/postgresql.svg?" alt="postgresql" title="postgresql"/></a>
 </p>

-## How to deploy Camunda BPM Standalone on Heroku/Tomcat/Postgres?
+## How to deploy Camunda BPM Standalone on Heroku?

 Either you just push that button... :-)